Before Gabby Petito, Hundreds Of Indigenous Girls Went Missing In Wyoming To Little Media Attention - NewsBreak

-Remembering their names: Some of the missing and murdered Indigenous people among the Round Valley Indian Tribes Yolanda Hoaglen, the Round Valley Indian Tribes’ Native American Domestic Violence and Sexual Assault program director, shared some of the names of Indigenous people in her community near Covelo who have been murdered or gone missing over the years, some of whom are men, and most of whom received little publicity.
+Remembering their names: Some of the missing and murdered Indigenous people among the Round Valley Indian Tribe and others Yolanda Hoaglen, the Round Valley Indian Tribes’ Native American Domestic Violence and Sexual Assault program director, shared five of the names of some Indigenous women in her community near Covelo who have been murdered or gone missing over the years, most of whom received little publicity.
 “We just want our loved one’s crime to be solved and their names out there too,” Hoaglen said.
-Here are the ones she listed: Rosalena “Belle” Rodrigues Nicole Smith Rachel Sloan Micheal Leon Pena Ivan Tillotson Jr. Robert Want William Bettega Kenneth Whipple Vanessa Niko Stephanie Faye Myers Noland Mitchell Charles “Buzzy"Mitchell Yancy McCloud Jr. Theresa Brown Joe Poe Jason McLean Virgil Bussell Al’ Awnie O’con Joseph Basurto Budd Lincoln Leeroy Russ Donald Stanley Godfrey Luke John Jr. George “Kabby” Oakes ______ YWCA Sonoma County’s domestic violence crisis hotline Anyone who is need of help can call the YWCA’s 24-hour domestic violence crisis hotline at 707-546-1234.
+Here are the ones she listed: Nicole Smith, 32, of Manchester, was killed in an unsolved drive-by-shooting in 2017.
+Rosalena “Belle” Rodrigues, 21, of Covelo, was shot by two brothers in 2014 Rachel Sloan, 22, of Laytonville, went missing in 2012 and her remains were found on the side of the road in 2013.
+Vanessa Niko, 35, of Upperlake, was killed in a domestic violence incident in 2017.
+Theresa Brown, 46, of the Clearlake Oaks area, was shot and killed protecting her niece from a domestic violence situation in 2016.
+Al'awnie Littledeer O'Con, 18, of Covelo, was shot and killed in Arizona in 2020.
+Her boyfriend awaits trial for her murder, according to Hoaglen. ______ YWCA Sonoma County’s domestic violence crisis hotline Anyone who is need of help can call the YWCA’s 24-hour domestic violence crisis hotline at 707-546-1234.

 Comments / 1